ABOUT

 Confidence stops being something you earn.

-but because the system no longer needs to protect in the same way.
+But because the system no longer needs to protect the same way.

 About me (context, not credentials)